Hvis du har foretaget ændringer i Pure, vil de snart blive vist her.

 Thomas Barnebeck Andersen is a professor of economics at the University of Southern Denmark (SDU).
 Prior to taking up his current position at SDU, Thomas held positions as both assistant and associate professor at the University of Copenhagen, and he has also worked at the Danish central bank.

-His research interests are comparative development, economic history, and growth & macroeconomics.
+Thomas' research interests span comparative economics, economic development, economic history, macroeconomics, and political economy.

-Thomas has published in such journals as Review of Economic Studies, Review of Economics and Statistics, Economic Journal, European Economic Review, China Economic Review, Energy Economics, Journal of Comparative Economics, Journal of Development Economics, Journal of Economic Growth, and World Bank Economic Review.
+He has published in such journals as Review of Economic Studies, Review of Economics and Statistics, Economic Journal, European Economic Review, China Economic Review, Energy Economics, Journal of Comparative Economics, Journal of Development Economics, Journal of Economic Growth, IMF Economic Review, and World Bank Economic Review.

-Thomas has given testimony before the Danish Parliament's European Affairs Committee, and he has done consulting for the Danish Ministry of Foreign Affairs and the World Bank.
+He has given testimony before the Danish Parliament's European Affairs Committee and done consulting for the Danish Ministry of Foreign Affairs and the World Bank.

 CV